-Best homeowners insurance companies in South Carolina for 2024
+Best homeowners insurance in South Carolina for 2025

 Compare the best homeowners insurance companies in South Carolina

-Based on our research, which included an analysis of average rates from Quadrant Information Services and a number of other metrics, including customer satisfaction scores from the 2023 J.D.
-Power U.S. Home Insurance Study, the best South Carolina homeowners insurance companies include State Farm, Auto-Owners and Allstate.
-While only two carriers on our list have average rates lower than the state average of $2,368 per year, the others offer a range of coverage options, digital tools and other policy features that make them stand out.
+Based on our research, which included an analysis of average rates from Quadrant Information Services and other metrics like customer satisfaction scores from the J.D.
+Power 2024 U.S. Home Insurance Study, some of the best South Carolina homeowners insurance companies include Auto-Owners, Allstate, State Farm, Cincinnati Insurance and Travelers.
+These carriers offer a range of coverage options, digital tools and policy features that make them stand out.

 |